emannav/L-Systems/diary.md

 on that next.
 I've been considering how to take and use keyboard inputs to maybe maneuver something GUI-adjacent with that instead.
 It is clear that I am unlikely to have a properly traversable interface, but I can still try a basic input-output concept.<br>
-For report reference - the probability consideration with selecting outputs came from [codingtechroom](https://codingtechroom.com/question/generate-weighted-random-numbers-java), and the example used is already in the report theory (mention again in software engineering section?)
+<b>For report reference</b> - the probability consideration with selecting outputs came from [codingtechroom](https://codingtechroom.com/question/generate-weighted-random-numbers-java),
+and the example used is already in the report theory (mention again in software engineering section?)

 ### Entry 20 - April 9<sup>th</sup>